Spectre (2015 film): Plot

-In London, Bond and Swann meet M, Q, Bill Tanner and Moneypenny, planning to arrest C. Swann and Bond are separately abducted by Spectre operatives.
-The rest proceed with the plan.
-After Q stops Nine Eyes from going online, a struggle between M and C ends with C falling to his death.
-Bond is taken to the ruins of the old MI6 building, scheduled for demolition after Silva's bombing.
-Blofeld—the right side of his face badly scarred—tells Bond that he has three minutes to escape, or he can die trying to save Swann.
-Bond finds Swann and they escape by boat as the building collapses.
+In London, Bond, Swann, M, Q, Bill Tanner and Moneypenny gather to arrest C, but Swann and Bond are separately abducted by Spectre operatives, while the others proceed with the plan.
+After Q stops Nine Eyes from going online, a fatal struggle between M and C results in C's death.
+Bond is taken to the ruins of the old MI6 building, scheduled for demolition after Silva's bombing, where Swann is held captive.
+Blofeld, who survived the Sahara base's destruction with heavy scarring to his face, gives Bond a three-minute ultimatum to abandon Swann or attempt a rescue and risk death.
+Bond finds Swann and they escape as the building collapses.
 Bond shoots down Blofeld's helicopter, which crashes onto Westminster Bridge.
-Blofeld manages to crawl away from the wreckage.
-He dares Bond to kill him, but Bond refuses, leaving him to be arrested by M. Bond reunites with Swann.

-Later, Bond acquires his rebuilt Aston Martin DB5 from Q and drives away with Swann.
+Blofeld survives and is arrested by M. Later, Bond receives his restored Aston Martin DB5 from Q and drives off with Swann.